markimfeld/Social-Media-Dashboard/README.md

 - I used Grid, Flexbox.

 JS:
-- I used LocalStorage to save the file theme.
+- I used LocalStorage to save the active theme.